mbarcia/drupsible-project/README.md

 eval $(<~/.ssh-agent)
 ```
 Drupsible will, from where the codebase needs to be cloned/checked-out, automatically present the credentials to the Git server.
+### Note to OSX users
+You will see a few errors in Drupsible 1.9.2, but the keychain in OSX has some advantages, so just make sure you private key is in the keychain and you will be fine.
+Also, config backups are not being made.
+Expect these pitfalls to be fixed in Drupsible 0.9.3.